-- Focus on your overall purpose in life-it will give you the inspiration to continue. - Remember the "big picture" while handling the little details of the day. - Ask yourself why you are alive, and then figure out how to help someone else in need. - Have faith and trust that many good things will come out of this tragedy. - Take time to talk to God or ask for spiritual guidance and share how you feel.
+- Focus on your purpose for the relief efforts and on your overall purpose in life-it will give you the inspiration to continue. - Remember the "big picture" while handling the little details of the day. - See yourself as an humanitarian who was sent to help those in need. - Ask yourself why you are alive, and then figure out how to help someone else in need. - Have faith and trust that many good things will come out of this crisis. - Take time to talk to God or ask for spiritual guidance and share how you feel.